I'm Moving On (Hank Snow song)

 "I'm Moving On" is a 1950 country standard written by Hank Snow.
 It was a success in the record charts and has been recorded by numerous musicians in a variety of styles.
-The first recorded and released version was by country music artist Rex Turner on a 78rpm single for the Varsity record label (Varsity 8062) titled "I'm Movin' On".

 Recording and lyrics

 According to Snow, he proposed the song for his first session for RCA Records in 1949, but recording director Stephen H. Sholes turned it down.
 "Later on, in the spring of 1950, in Nashville, Mr. Sholes had not remembered the song, so I recorded it," Snow recalled.

 The song has four bars of verse followed by eight bars of chorus with the final lines referring back to the verse: